Last updated: May 26, 2026

 - Let a hot horse cool before feeding.
 After hard work, allow heart rate to normalize before offering grain.
 Offer water in small amounts frequently during the cooldown — not a full bucket at once.

 - Check teeth annually.
-Horses with sharp points or hooks can’t chew properly, which means they can’t extract nutrition from feed efficiently.
-Dental problems cause weight loss that feed changes alone won’t fix.
+Horses with sharp points or hooks cannot chew properly, which means they cannot extract nutrition from feed efficiently.
+Dental problems cause weight loss that feed changes alone will not fix.

 - Feed horses individually when possible.
 In group feeding, dominant horses eat too much and submissive ones eat too little.
 The result is weight and health imbalances that compound over time.